 We performed a comparison between IBM SevOne Network Performance Management (NPM) and LogRhythm SIEM based on real PeerSpot user reviews.

-Find out in this report how the two Log Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It's a great solution for highlighting and discovering useful information regarding our network's elements."
+Find out in this report how the two Log Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The out of the box reports and workflows are pretty good and they meet our requirements well."

 "It also gives us the closest thing to real-time insight into network performance that we have, with just a 10-second delay.
 It's very important for us to know the health of the infrastructure very quickly."